 - difficulty raising arms above shoulder height

-- unexplained weight loss.
+- weight loss

 Cause of polymyalgia rheumatica

 Polymyalgia rheumatica produces inflammation and swelling in the larger joints of the body, such as the shoulders and hips, and in the tissues around these joints.
-The inflammation is due to the immune system attacking the membranes lining the joint (synovium), but the reason for this is unknown.
-Genetics and environmental factors (such as infections) are believed to play a role.

 Risk factors for polymyalgia rheumatica

 - – the condition is more common in people aged 50 years and over.
 Polymyalgia rheumatica becomes more common as people age